marcm200/area-tsa-lower/README.md

 <b>Summary</b><br>
-A method based on interval arithmetics and cell mapping is presented to compute a lower bound on the area of the Mandelbrot set of 1.4932 that comes with a mathematical guarantee.
+A method based on interval arithmetics and cell mapping is presented to compute a lower bound on the area of the Mandelbrot set of 1.4954 that comes with a mathematical guarantee.
 The reliable computational steps are guided through pointsampled data towards positions in the complex plane where possible Mandelbrot interior resides.
 Simple connectivity of the set is exploited to flood-fill the inside of closed reliably analyzed region borders.
+Components to period-3 and -4 are directly set using previously published closed formulae.
 Due to the highly parallelizable nature of the algorithm and as all computations were performed on a personal computer, tighter bounds are fairly easy to obtain using more equipped hardware.